Nick Senzel Player Props: Reds vs. Brewers

-Nick Senzel -- hitting .306 with three doubles, six walks and eight RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Milwaukee Brewers, with Corbin Burnes on the hill, on June 2 at 5:10 PM ET.
+After hitting .297 with three doubles, six walks and nine RBI in his past 10 games, Nick Senzel and the Cincinnati Reds face the Milwaukee Brewers (who will start Colin Rea) at 4:10 PM ET on Saturday.

-He had a hitless performance in his previous game (0-for-2) against the Red Sox.
+In his last game he had a hitless showing (0-for-5 with an RBI) against the Brewers.

 Nick Senzel Game Info & Props vs. the Brewers